In this article

 About three out of four people who develop gum cancer and other mouth cancers practice one or more of the following habits:1

 People who have human papillomavirus (HPV) and/or a family history of mouth cancer are also more prone to developing gum and other mouth cancers

 Men are at higher risk of developing oral cancer compared to women.
-Light-skinned people are slightly more likely to develop oral cancer than dark-skinned people.
+Light-skinned people are slightly more likely to develop oral cancer than dark-skinned people.2

 According to one study:2

 Mouth cancer may affect your oral cavity and your oropharynx.
-Your oropharynx is composed of parts of the tongue, the roof of the mouth, the area behind your wisdom teeth, and the part of the throat that is visible when the mouth is wide open.
+Your oropharynx consists of parts of the tongue, the roof of the mouth, the area behind your wisdom teeth, and the part of the throat that is visible when the mouth is wide open.

-Gum cancer and other types of oral cancer can spread to other parts of the mouth, head, and neck, as well as other parts of the body.
+Gum and other types of oral cancer can spread to other parts of the body, including the:

 It is best to diagnose and treat oral cancer early.
 This is essential to stop cancerous cells from growing.
 It also allows doctors to perform any other necessary treatments before the problem worsens.